-Prior to this offering, there has been no public market for shares of our common stock, and we cannot predict the effect, if any, that market sales of shares of our common stock or the availability of shares of our common stock for sale will have on the market price of our common stock prevailing from time to time.
-Nevertheless, sales of substantial amounts of our common stock, including shares issued upon exercise of options, warrants, or convertible securities (if any), in the public market following this offering, or the anticipation of such sales or perception that such sales may occur, could adversely affect market prices prevailing from time to time and could impair our ability to raise capital through the sale of our equity securities.
-No prediction can be made as to the effect, if any, future sales of shares, or the availability of shares for future sales, will have on the market price of our common stock prevailing from time to time.
+Prior to this offering, there has been no public market for shares of our Class A common stock, and we cannot predict the effect, if any, that market sales of shares of our Class A common stock or the availability of shares of our Class A common stock for sale will have on the market price of our Class A common stock prevailing from time to time.
+Nevertheless, sales of substantial amounts of our Class A common stock, including shares issued upon exercise of options, warrants, or convertible securities (if any), in the public market following this offering, or the anticipation of such sales or perception that such sales may occur, could adversely affect market prices prevailing from time to time and could impair our ability to raise capital through the sale of our equity securities.
+No prediction can be made as to the effect, if any, future sales of shares, or the availability of shares for future sales, will have on the market price of our Class A common stock accommon stock and common stock prevailing from time to time.

-Upon the closing of this offering, we will have shares of common stock issued and outstanding.
-All of the shares of our common stock sold in this offering (or shares if the underwriters exercise their option to purchase additional shares in full) will be freely tradable without restriction or further registration under the Securities Act unless such shares are purchased by "affiliates" as that term is defined in Rule 144 under the Securities Act.
+Upon the completion of this offering, based on the number of shares of our common stock outstanding as of September 30, 2020, on a pro forma basis, we will have 121,346,330 shares of Class A common stock (or 125,036,330 shares if the underwriters exercise their option to purchase additional shares of Class A common stock in full) and 121,400,441 shares of Class B common stock issued and outstanding.
+All of the shares of our Class A common stock sold in this offering will be freely tradable without restriction or further registration under the Securities Act unless such shares are purchased by "affiliates" as that term is defined in Rule 144 under the Securities Act.

-The remaining outstanding shares of our common stock will be deemed "restricted securities" as defined in Rule 144 under the Securities Act.
-Restricted securities may be sold in the public market only if they are registered under the Securities Act or if they qualify for an exemption from registration under Rule 144 or Rule 701 promulgated pursuant to the Securities Act, which rules are summarized below.
-In addition, substantially all of our security holders have entered into agreements with us containing market stand-off provisions, or lock-up agreements with the underwriters pursuant to which they have agreed, subject to specific exceptions, not to sell any of our stock for at least 180 days following the date of this prospectus, as described below.
-As a result of these agreements, subject to the provisions of Rule 144 or Rule 701, shares will be available for sale in the public market as follows:
+The remaining outstanding shares of our Class A common stock and Class B common stock will be, and shares of Class A common stock subject to stock options, RSUs, or warrants will be on issuance, "restricted securities" as defined in Rule 144 under the Securities Act.
+Restricted securities may be sold in the public market only if they are registered under the Securities Act (including on a Form S-8, which we intend to file following the consummation of this offering as described below) or if they qualify for an exemption from registration under Rule 144 or Rule 701 promulgated pursuant to the Securities Act (which rules are summarized below).
+In addition, substantially all of our security holders have entered into agreements with us containing market stand-off provisions, or lock-up agreements with the underwriters pursuant to which they have agreed, subject to specific exceptions (including the early release applicable to the Early Release Shares as described below), not to sell any of our stock for up to the tenth trading day following the date on which we announce our results of operations for the three months ending March 31, 2021, as described below.